yogaandme/dots-wordpress-theme/README.md

 # dots-wordpress-theme
 Simple, clean and super fast Wordpress theme for blogs.
-Optimized for SEO and speed.
+Optimized for speed and readability.
+Contains no unwanted libraries.

 <a href= "https://raw.githubusercontent.com/yogaandme/dots-wordpress-theme/master/LICENSE">License</a>